 Impact Hearing is located in beautiful Samford Valley and provides expert hearing services to the local area, in addition to greater Brisbane.
 Our Director Dendra also regularly travels and operates out of a clinic in Caloundra on the Sunshine Coast.
 We have a passion for helping people achieve and experience quality sound in their everyday life.
 Our audiologists possess years of experience including extensive training, continued education and the expertise to find and recommend the best solution to your hearing problems.

-There’s different steps and processes when evaluating and assessing your hearing.
-During your hearing evaluation, general health history and some basic questions will be gathered during the process which will determine how much your hearing has impacted or is impacting on your daily life
+Our experienced team has developed our own thorough process when evaluating and assessing your hearing.
+During your hearing evaluation, we will ask you about your general health history in addition to a series of basic questions that will help us determine if your hearing has impacted or is impacting on your daily life.

-The results from your assessment and hearing test is to provide our hearing care professional an outline of what sounds you are missing.
-If your hearing test reveals a permanent hearing loss, a hearing aid may be recommended.
+The results from your assessment and hearing test provide our audiologist with a guide to what sounds you may be missing.
+At this stage, we will explain what sounds you may have difficulty hearing and why.
+If your hearing test reveals a permanent hearing loss, this will be explained, and a hearing aid may be recommended.

 Your hearing consultation occurs in three stages.

 Hearing Assessment – We conduct a diagnostic hearing assessment to measure the degree of hearing loss and type.

 Hearing Evaluation – We enquire about your hearing difficulties and gather information on your needs and expectations which assists us to recommend the best solution for you.

 Hearing Recommendation – After the assessment and evaluation, we consult with you to recommend and then choose the right hearing solution.